Battle of Mactan: Background

 Magellan's expedition had left Spain in August 1519 on a mission to find a westward route to the Moluccas or Spice Islands.
 On March 16, 1521 (Julian calendar), Magellan sighted the mountains of what is now Samar.
 This event marked the arrival of the first documented Europeans in the archipelago.
 The following day, Magellan ordered his men to anchor their ships on the shores of Homonhon Island.

 There, Magellan befriended Rajah Kolambu and Rajah Siagu, king of Limasawa, who guided him to Cebu.
 There he met Rajah Humabon, the Rajah of Cebu.
-Then, Rajah Humabon and his queen were baptized into the Catholic faith, taking the Christian names Carlos, in honor of King Charles of Spain, and Juana, in honor of King Charles' mother.
+Then, Rajah Humabon and his queen were baptized into the Catholic faith, taking the Christian names Carlos, in honor of King Charles I of Spain, and Juana, in honor of King Charles' mother, Joanna the Mad.
 To commemorate this event, Magellan gave Juana the Santo Niño, an image of the infant Jesus, as a symbol of their new alliance and held their first Mass on the coast.

 As a result of Magellan's influence with Rajah Humabon, an order was issued to each of the nearby chiefs, to provide food supplies for the ships, and to convert to Christianity.

 Most chiefs obeyed.
 Datu Lapulapu, one of the two chiefs on the island of Mactan, was the only one to show opposition: he refused to accept the authority of Rajah Humabon in these matters.
 This opposition proved influential.
 Antonio Pigafetta, Magellan's voyage chronicler, wrote that Zula, the island's other chief, sent one of his sons to Magellan with gifts but Lapulapu prevented the journey and refused to swear fealty to Spain.

-Rajah Humabon and Datu Zula suggested that Magellan go to Mactan, to force the Datu's compliance.
+Rajah Humabon and Datu Zula suggested that Magellan go to Mactan to force the Datu's compliance.
 Magellan saw an opportunity to strengthen the existing friendship ties with the ruler of the Visayan region and agreed to help him subdue the resistant Lapulapu.